-Luxembourg has a high cost of living, but with wages to match.
+Luxembourg has a high cost of living, although Luxembourgish employees receive comfortable salaries.
 Indeed, the country boasts by far the highest minimum wage in the EU.
 The country is split into two regions – Guttland (south and east) and Oesling (north).

 Working: Where to live in Luxembourg

 The majority of expats moving to work in Luxembourg live in or around Luxembourg City.
-In the guide, we’ll summarise some of the main areas to live in Luxembourg City.
-For more comprehensive advice, you can check out our full guide on living in Luxembourg City.
+In the guide, we’ll summarize some of the main areas to live in Luxembourg City.
+For even more comprehensive advice, you can check out our guide to living in Luxembourg City.

-Luxembourg City is the biggest centre in the country, with over 115,000 habitants.
-Most of the jobs available to foreigners are in the city, which results in most expats choosing to rent or buy there.
+Luxembourg City is the biggest center in the country, with over 115,000 inhabitants.
+Most of the jobs available to foreigners are in the city, which also results in most expats choosing to rent or buy there.
 The city is divided into 24 areas, with some of the most popular areas as follows:

-- Limpertsberg – Close to the city centre and popular with students and city workers
+- Limpertsberg – Close to the city center and popular with students and city workers

-- Howald – A quieter neighbourhood with plenty of green spaces, although heavy traffic can be a problem
+- Howald – A quieter neighborhood with plenty of green spaces, although heavy traffic can be a problem

 - Strassen – A calm but expensive area with forestry and excellent sporting facilities